jsvangogh/APIAP_Stats/README.md

 #An Analysis of AP Build Changes Between 5.11 and 5.14

+##Summary:
+The AP item changes successfully promoted diversified item builds for mages.
+Luden's Echo saw the largest decrease in popularity, with the other Needlessly Large Rod items rising to take its place.
+In particular, the Rylai's Crystal Scepter rework made it a much more appealing item.
+Overall, late game builds remain relatively similar, though Void Staff is now more often forgone so that another Needlessly Large Rod item can be built.
+These changes affected mid laners the most, but other lanes saw some diversification as well.
+Top laners now have more rush items, lessening the purchase of Rod of Ages.
+Finally, high level players display the best ability to adapt to patches, incorporating strengthened items into their builds most readily.

 ##Our Objective:
 Our goal was to analyze the effects of the AP item changes on players builds.
 We visualized the different build paths used between patch 5.11 and 5.14 on interactive figures.
 We looked to find out whether the item changes achieved the goal of increased build diversity.